miguelcoria94/Orbit/README.md

 ## Looking forward - goals

-Once a user logs in they will soon be able to set goals and visualize there progress and they fund each goal.
+Once a user logs in they will soon be able to set goals and visualize there progress as they fund each goal.

 ![user auth gif](https://github.com/miguelcoria94/Orbit/blob/main/readme-images/goals.png)